Can an Employment Contract Supersede Law

 The ESA is the baseline for employment rights in Ontario.
 Employers cannot draft a contract that offers you less than what the ESA mandates.
 For example, if a contract tries to sidestep the ESA by offering less than the legal minimum wage or fewer vacation days than required, that part of the contract is unenforceable.
 Ontario courts won’t hesitate to void clauses that violate these minimum standards.

 So, if your employment contract attempts to set conditions that fall below the ESA’s protections, the law prevails.
-Terms like severance pay, termination pay, and reasonable notice—no matter what’s written into a contract—must comply with Ontario’s employment laws.
+Terms like severance pay, termination pay, and reasonable notice, no matter what’s written into a contract, must comply with Ontario’s employment laws.
 The Supreme Court of Canada has also been firm on this point: you can’t sign away your fundamental employment rights, even if both parties agree to it in writing.

 Common Pitfalls: Termination Clauses

 One of the most contentious areas in employment contracts is the termination clause.
-Employers often include language that limits their obligations when letting an employee go, sometimes offering only the minimum standards required by the Employment Standards Act (ESA) for notice or termination pay.
-In some cases, they may even attempt to deny additional compensation.
-However, Ontario courts frequently find these clauses invalid, especially if they attempt to restrict an employee’s right to common law notice, which typically provides more generous entitlements than the ESA minimums.
+Employers often include language that limits their obligations when letting an employee go, sometimes offering only the minimum standards required by the ESA for notice or termination pay.
+In some cases, termination clauses may contradict the ESA, which makes them (and often the entire contract) invalid.

 Misclassification and Independent Contractors

 Another common issue is misclassification.
 Sometimes, contracts attempt to label workers as “independent contractors” instead of employees.
 The reason?
 Employers often do this to sidestep responsibilities like statutory holiday pay, severance pay, and overtime, which apply only to employees.
-But classification isn’t up to the employer—it’s determined by the nature of the working relationship.
+But classification isn’t up to the employer.
+It’s determined by the nature of the working relationship.
 Ontario courts look at several factors, like control over work, integration into the company, and the presence of financial risk.

 So, if your contract classifies you as an independent contractor, but your work hours, job title, and responsibilities suggest otherwise, you may be entitled to employee rights.
 Courts won’t hesitate to protect individuals misclassified under such agreements.